Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 1. Read in a number from the user
 2. If the user entered a number:
-    1. Inform the user if their number is lower, higher, orthe same as the random number
+    1. Inform the user if their number is lower, higher, or the same as the random number
 3. Otherwise if the user entered a non-number, tell them they need to enter a number

 Lets write this code and place it in a function called `guess_the_number`.
 Then call the function at the bottom of the file.